 Wilfred Owen reported that Americans spend approximately 30 billion dollars on passenger transportation.
 27 billion goes for automobile transportation and only 3 billion for other transportation forms like local transit, intercity railroad, airline, and bus travel.
 Considering the fact that his study is a few decades old, the amount of money spend on automotive transportation today is considerably higher.

-According to a 2006 report by the National Academies Press, Americans spend approximately $20 billion every year only replacing the tires on their passenger cars and light trucks.
+According to a 2006 report by the National Academies Press, Americans spend approximately $20 billion every year only on tires.
 “Although passenger tires last far longer today than they did 30 years ago, most are replaced every 3 to 5 years because of wear.
 A total of about 200 million replacement passenger tires are purchased in the United States annually.”
-We can see that the cost of owning an automobile is significantly high.
-Nevertheless, the automotive transportation still remains the most utilized mode of transport in the US.
+We can see that the cost of owning an automobile is high.
+Nevertheless, automotive transportation still remains the most utilized mode of transport in the US.
 If we have to compare that to Europe we will see a striking difference.

 The future of automotive transportation

-Compared to the future of bullet trains, the automotive transportation’s future looks very promising.
-According to a press release by the U.S. Department of Transportation’s (USDOT) Federal Highway Administration (FHWA), published on October 30, 2015, driving mileage in the U.S. continues to grow.
+Unlike the future of bullet trains, that of automotive transportation looks very promising.
+According to a 2015 press release by the U.S. Department of Transportation’s (USDOT) Federal Highway Administration (FHWA), driving mileage in the U.S. continues to grow.
 “U.S. driving edged past 2 trillion miles by August 2015.
 Compared to the same month a year earlier, August 2015 also had the greatest single-month percentage gain since 2002,” the recent data showed.

-All the data strengthened the fact that federal investment in transportation infrastructure is a necessity, especially now that the demands on the nation’s highway system are growing more with every month that passes.
-Back in 2012, Barack Obama’s budget proposal included $7478 billion to be invested in transportation.
-Hopefully, the automotive transportation investments will increase even more in the future albeit not only in highways but rather in public transport as well.
+All the data strengthened the fact that federal investment in transportation infrastructure is a necessity.
+Especially now that the demands on the nation’s highway system are growing.
+Back in 2012, Barack Obama’s budget proposal included $7478 billion as an investment in transportation.
+Hopefully, that number will increase even more in the future albeit not only on highways but rather in public transport as well.